thecodingmachine/kickoff-docker-php/README.md

 * Generates the `.htdigest` file for authentication to the Traefik dashboard on environments <> `local`
 * Generates the SHA2 password and secret pepper for Graylog authentication
 * Checks if Graylog is ready to receive logs from others containers
+* Checks if others containers have been successfully started

 ### Traefik